 - are unable to work effectively from home and safe-working in an office can be facilitated.

 As we continue to carry out Emergency Repairs, Gas Safety and Electrical Safety checks to your homes, we have resumed making appointments for non-critical repairs.
-Our call centre employees are equipped to work from home and receive calls from residents making inbound calls.
+Our call centre staff are equipped to work from home and receive calls from residents making inbound calls.

 When requesting a repair please advise us if you or anybody in household is shielding / vulnerable etc. In households where someone is isolating due to having COVID – 19 symptoms or has been advised to shield we will only carry out repairs to remedy a direct risk to the safety of the household.
 In these cases our operative will wear PPE including face mask and gloves.